SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04a-ScalingUp.md

 ## MATLAB runtime execution
 We need to compile the matlab script on a machine with license.
-At present, we don't have license for matlab on OSG-Conect.
+At present, we don't have license for matlab on OSG.
 On a⋅machine with matlab license, invoke the compiler `mcc`.
 It is important to turn off all⋅ graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this⋅ program as a single-threaded application (-singleCompThread).
 The flag -m means `c` language translation during compilation.